Police: Customer accused in restaurant worker’s stabbing

 SANDUSKY, Ohio (AP) - A customer is accused in the fatal stabbing of a restaurant employee outside the business after the two had argued earlier, police in Ohio said Monday.

-Perkins Township officers were called to a Golden Corral restaurant around 9 p.m.
-Sunday night on reports of a stabbing, police Chief Robb Parthemore said in a release Monday.
+Perkins Township officers were called to a Golden Corral restaurant Sunday night on reports of a stabbing, police Chief Robb Parthemore said in a release Monday.
 Witness statements indicated restaurant employee Cevin Stanley and a customer got into an argument inside the restaurant and fellow employees took Stanley outside to prevent the argument from escalating, police said.

-Witnesses said the customer followed and stabbed Stanley before leaving in a white SUV, according to police..
+Witnesses said the customer followed and stabbed Stanley before leaving, according to police.

 Stanley, 32, of Sandusky, was able to walk back inside the restaurant, where he collapsed and later died at the scene, police said.